A mobile-first online booking experience tailored for convenience and ease of use

 Competitive analysis

-Healthcare users today are changing, and their expectations for convenience, affordability and quality are redefining how they engage at each stage of care.
-Younger generations are not satisfied with traditional means of booking and going to clinics. and people of all generations are more willing to try non-traditional services.
-Some say they would like to have a primary care physician but have not found one that meets their preferences for affordability and convenience.
-I turn to online platforms that are currently used and analyzed their sites.
-My discoveries were:
+Today's healthcare users are evolving, and their expectations for convenience, affordability, and quality are reshaping their engagement at every stage of care.
+Younger generations are dissatisfied with traditional methods of booking appointments and visiting clinics.
+Additionally, people of all ages are increasingly open to exploring non-traditional services.
+Some individuals want a primary care physician but struggle to find one who aligns with their preferences for affordability and convenience.
+To better understand this trend, I reviewed various online healthcare platforms and analyzed their websites.
+My findings were:

-Primary search bar must be clear and in focus at the home page.
+The primary search bar must be clear and in focus on the home page.

-Lists of available information are good to provide for people who don’t know what to find.
+Lists of available information are useful for people who don’t know what to look for.

-Account set up is ideal to keep track of previous visits and quicker booking.
+Account setup is ideal for tracking previous visits and for quicker booking.

 Booking as a guest is a good option.